-In this day and age of easy background checking, smart employees do and say nothing in a resignation letter that will burn any bridges when they move on to a new job.
-Maintaining each successful employment experience as a reference is too important to trade for the momentary feeling of playing “gotcha” with the current employer upon departure.
+With easy background checking, smart employees write nothing in a resignation letter that could potentially burn any bridges when they move on to a new job—even if they have bad feelings for the company they are leaving or want to air grievances.
+Keeping each former employer as a potential job reference is much more important than the momentary feeling of playing “gotcha” with their current employer.

-If you are concerned about the employee’s access to confidential information, his access to computer equipment, or the impact of his resignation on coworker morale, it is best to walk the employee out of the company upon receiving the resignation letter.
+However, if you are concerned about an exiting employee’s access to confidential information or computer equipment, or the impact of the resignation on co-worker morale, it is best to walk the employee out of the company upon receiving the resignation letter.

 More About Resignation